Big Ten football season set to begin on Labor Day weekend

 The conference will allow teams to begin preseason practices Friday, or earlier if a team's season begins before Sept.
 5.

-In addition to plans for the 2020 football season, the Big Ten competition start dates for men's and women's cross-country, field hockey, men's and women's soccer, and women's volleyball have been postponed through at least Sept.
-5. Conference-only schedules for these sports will be released at a later date.
+Big Ten competition start dates for men's and women's cross-country, field hockey, men's and women's soccer and women's volleyball have been postponed through at least Sept.
+5. Conference-only schedules for those sports will be released later.

 The conference also released its medical policies and protocols for all sports on testing requirements, and quarantine and isolation.
 Testing will be managed by a third-party laboratory to ensure consistency across the conference.